Clauric/Fishers-Iris-Dataset-Review/README.md

 | Petal length | 50 | 4.5 | 5.55 | 6.9 | 2.40 | 0.30 | 0.55 |
 | Petal width |50 | 1.4 | 2.02 | 2.5 | 1.1 | 0.07 | 0.27 |

 The data demonstrates that for the mean sepal lengths _I.
 Versicolor_ and _I.
 Virginica_ are 18.6% and 31.6% greater than the mean of _I.
 Setosa_ respectively.
 Likewise, there are large differences in mean petal lengths (191.7%, and 280.1%), and mean petal lengths (450% and 741.67%) between _I.
 Versicolor_ and _I.
 Virginica_ and _I.
 Setosa_) [3].
-From ths we can surmise that the two clusters seen on the scatter plots are _I.
+From this we can surmise that the two clusters seen on the scatter plots are _I.
 Setosa_ (smaller, isolated cluster), and _I.
 Versicolor_ and _I.
 Virginica_ (larger cluster).

 #### Data split box and whiskers plots